 - Proof of accommodation

 *if you are already residing in Germany, it’s not necessary to provide proof of German language proficiency.
 It is not a requirement for the Ausbildung program but might be a requirement for the Ausbildung visa.

-With the Ausbildung seeking visa, you are allowed to stay in Germany for up to 6 months, look for vocational training, and if needed, to do internships in potential companies of employment.
-Although, this permit prohibits foreign applicants to undertake any employment.
+With the Ausbildung seeking visa, you are allowed to stay in Germany for up to 6 months, look for vocational training, and, if needed, to do internships in potential companies of employment.
+Although, this permit prohibits foreign applicants from undertaking any work.

-After you successfully have found a spot in a professional school, you can apply for an Ausbildung visa from Germany.
+After successfully finding a spot in a professional school, you can apply for an Ausbildung visa from Germany.

 Are there any age restrictions you need to be aware of?
 Read in this article.

 After you have received a place for vocational training, you will need to apply for a visa in order to be able to come to Germany and do your training.

 However, citizens of Australia, Israel, Japan, Canada, South Korea, New Zealand, and the United States of America can travel to Germany without a visa and apply for a residency permit after arrival.